broskobandi/c-string/README.md

 # c-string
-Simple dynamic string for C
+Dynamic string for C that aims to be type and memory safe.